Global & Regional Studies

 Build a framework of perspectives for managing political risk in an increasingly global economic environment through exploration of topics such as geopolitics, trade policies, alliances, and conflicts.
 On a national level, you will study civil conflict, regime change, and underlying sources of instability such as inequality and terrorism, as well as diverse fiscal, monetary, and regulatory policies affecting property rights, industry structures, labor markets, environmental strategies, and other critical areas for business leaders.

-Explore the entire list of global and regional studies courses
+Explore more global and regional studies courses

 You Will Learn From the Best